- Reference Number: HEY-003/2023

 What pain relief should I take (if applicable)?

 It is advisable to have a supply of mild pain relief medication at home, which should be used as directed on the packet if you have pain.
 If you have any bleeding (other than mild oozing), or your fingers swell, turn red, white or blue, you should contact the ward for advice.

 When can I return to work (if applicable)?

 Your doctor will advise you about returning to work after your operation.

 You should avoid driving until a doctor (or physiotherapist if applicable) advises that it is safe.
 It is wise to inform your insurance company about your injury to confirm that your insurance remains valid.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Plastics Trauma Team at Hull Royal Infirmary.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact any of the following.

 Most of your questions should have been answered by this leaflet, but remember that this is only a starting point for discussion with the healthcare team.

 We collect and use your information to provide you with care and treatment.
 As part of your care, your information will be shared between members of the healthcare team, some of whom you may not meet.
 Your information may also be used to help train staff, to check the quality of our care, to manage and plan the health service and to help with research.
 Wherever possible we use anonymous data.

 We may pass on relevant information to other health or social organisations that provide you with care.
 All information is treated as strictly confidential and is not given to anyone who does not need it.
 If you have any concerns please ask your doctor, or the person caring for you.